libreswitch/switchd-opennsl-plugin/DESIGN.md

 - Create a new VLAN and update the trunk and the subinterface bitmap with a parent port bit, if the VLAN does not exist.

 If a VLAN is deleted without deleting the subinterface, the VLAN is not deleted from the ASIC, and the parent port bit is left set in the trunk bitmap and subinterface bitmap.

+### L3 interface statistics
+For L3 interface statistics, Field Processor(FP) packet qualification rules are programmed to count unicast and multicast IPv4 and IPv6 packet types.
+These FPs are programed when an L3 interface is created and removed when an L3 interface is removed.
+These FP's have statistics objects associated with them which are periodically polled to get the number of L3 packets and bytes.

 ## References